Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 - [TacoSpigot](https://github.com/TacoSpigot/TacoSpigot) - A even-higher higher performance PaperSpigot fork that adds new features.

+- [SharperMC](https://github.com/SharperMC/SharperMC) - SharperMC is a C# 1.8.x Minecraft server running on the .NET Framework.
+SharperMC is a fork of [SharpMC](https://github.com/SharpMC/SharpMC) which was last updated in 2015.

 ### Mods:

 - [Forge](http://files.minecraftforge.net/) - Forge is a server software based on the MCP.
 Both the server and client need to be running the mods.